shaunramsey/portfolio/README.md

 # Ramsey's Portfolio of Fun Renders (and [Other Things](Others.md))

 These are just fun images/animations from different renders throughout the years.
 The concept of fun or interesting applies to me - so your mileage may vary.
+Dates are approximations but they should be accurate.
 I'll do my best to contextualize their creation.
 Note that this isn't a full development portfolio but I'll link to some of those [here](Others.md).

 2025.
 March.
 Played around with raymarching and fragment shaders today.
 Produced some fun images.
 I find it really neat that this uses a single signed distance function which is is simply a composite of other signed distance functions. min/max and some smoothing is all you need.
 I used shadertoy to produce these images via a fragment shader.
 I did not fine tune the depth (although perhaps it does not need it?).
 I borrowed from [here](https://www.shadertoy.com/view/XsB3Rm) a bit in my code.
 You can see the [fragment shader](raymarch/raymarchshader.frag)